 County of Putnam Industrial Development Agency

-Mission Statement:
+Public Authority & Mission Statement:

-Goal #1: Promote private investment for development, job creation and retention.
+Goal #1: Promote private investment for development, job creation and

 Measures.

-• Support attraction of business, business retention/expansion and job generation through coordination
+• Support attraction of business, business retention/expansion and job generation

-• Respond to leads and requests from existing business to determine eligibility for IDA financing and
+• Respond to leads and requests from existing business to determine eligibility for

-other business assistance, make referrals, and support/ facilitate local and regional economic development initiatives.
+IDA financing and other business assistance, make referrals, and support/ facilitate local

-• Induce and execute eligible projects that generate private investment and create or retain jobs.
+• Induce and execute eligible projects that generate private investment and create

-• Update the IDA Website
+• Transparency: Maintain the IDA Website

 • Educate businesses, Realtors and banking officials on IDA assistance.